Teaching and the SDGs

 BWIdee (3 ECTS, Winter-/Summersemester)

 Want to learn about sustainability in a hands-on approach and pitch your own idea?
-Then sign up for BWIdee in the winter semester 25/26!
+Then sign up for BWIdee in the summer semester 26!

 In 12 online sessions, Wednesdays from 16:00 to 17:30, you will learn from experts in: